-The reason you want to worry about your Google My Business profile is that approximately 33% of Google click traffic goes to the Google Map Pack and obviously the top result is going to get the most click.
+The reason you want to worry about your Google My Business profile is that the majority of Google click traffic goes to the Google Map Pack and obviously the top result is going to get the most click.

-In order to appear in the Map Pack you need to have a GMB profile.
+In order to appear in the Map Pack you’ll need to have a GMB profile.

 We see a lot of our new clients with incomplete Google My Business profiles which is absolutely detrimental when it comes to picking up search engine traffic for local queries.

 Google WANTS to help you with lead generation through Google My Business.
 You’ve just got to do the right thing by the search engine.

 In order for you to get the most out of your Google My Business profile, we’ve compiled a list of 5 Google My Business hacks that you absolutely need to implement in your profile to start getting more business and generation leads from GMB.
 These are quick and easy, so there’s really no reason not to get these done.

 We are assuming that you’ve already got a Google My Business Profile.